za3k/za3k.com/archive/invincible.md

 - Final Villain Showdown
     - Turning face-up the final Obstacle, the Villain themselves, is more detailed.
 The Villain describes their inner sanctum, and how the Villain greets the Hero.
 They describe the Villain's appearance and activities in detail, hinting at any special weaknesses or secret goal.
     - The final fight works exactly like any normal Obstacle.
     - When the final Villain is defeated (or wins against a Hero), the Villain can help describe the action if they want.
 Villains are encouraged to cry out "No, this cannot be!
 I AM INVINCIBLE!" or similar nonsense on defeat.
+Reveal your goal.
 - Winning or Losing the Game
     - Victory: If a Hero beats a Villain, both the Hero and Villain win and watch the rest of the game without taking part.
     - Victory: If all Villains are beaten, everyone wins.